Church of Sinai: Features

 The monastery’s library is renowned for its great antiquity and its manuscripts.
-In 1859, Tischendorf discovered the Codex Sinaiticus here.
-Today it contains about 4,000 manuscripts, and some of the world’s most ancient icons are also found in the monastery, which was already outside the Eastern Roman Empire during the iconoclast controversy when many icons in the empire were destroyed.
+In 1859, Constantin von Tischendorf removed the Codex Sinaiticus from here.
+Today, it contains about 4,000 manuscripts, and some of the world’s most ancient icons are also found in the monastery.
+The monastery was already outside the Eastern Roman Empire during the period of Byzantine Iconoclasm, when many icons in the empire were destroyed.

-Currently the monastery in addition to the library has a guest house and a hospital for the local population.
+The monastery and library have a guest house and a hospital for the local population.
 The monks have also administered a school in Cairo since 1860.
 The monastery has historically had many dependent churches and monasteries in other countries.
-In 2006, there were monasteries in Cairo (where the Abbot often resides) and Alexandria, nine in Greece, three in Cyprus, one in Lebanon and one in Istanbul.
+In 2006, there were: monasteries in Cairo, where the abbot often resides, and Alexandria, as well as nine in Greece, three in Cyprus, one in Lebanon and one in Istanbul.